 Scope: Project-specific Municipal Agreement (MA) with the City of Richmond.
 Engagement with the City and TransLink on construction impacts, stakeholder concerns, and other inputs to the Project.
 Monthly Highlights: City of Richmond: Continued bi-weekly meetings between the Project Team, the Design-Builder, and City of Richmond staff.
 Completed reviews of Design-Builder submittals and design packages by City staff.

-Coordination between the Project Team, the Design-Builder, and City of Richmond staff related to installation of the new watermain.
-TransLink and Coast Mountain Bus Company (CMBC): Continued bi-weekly meetings between the Project Team, the Design-Builder, TransLink, and CMBC.
-Completed reviews of Design-Builder submittals and design packages by TransLink and CMBC staff.
-Three- Month Lookahead: Complete reviews of the Design-Builder submittals and design packages by the City of Richmond and TransLink.
-Continue to support the Design-Builder in obtaining any relevant permits for upcoming work.
+o Coordination between the Project Team, the Design-Builder, and City of Richmond staff related to installation of the new watermain.

+- TransLink and Coast Mountain Bus Company (CMBC): - Continued bi-weekly meetings between the Project Team, the Design-Builder, TransLink, and CMBC - Completed reviews of Design-Builder submittals and design packages by TransLink and CMBC staff.